muschellij2/process_head_ct/index.md

 complete head from hardware, but provide some recommendations for working heuristics.
 Typically the range of data for the brain and facial tissues are within \(-100\) to \(300\)HU, excluding the skull, other bones, and calcificiations.
-Creating a mask from this data range tends to remove the bed/gurney, most instruments, the pillow, and the background.
-Retaining the largest connected component, filling holes (to include the skull), and masking the original data with this resulting mask will return the subject.
+Creating a mask from values from the
+\(-100\) to \(1000\)HU range tends to remove some instruments, the pillow, and the background.
+Retaining the largest connected component will remove high values such as the bed/gurney, filling holes (to include the skull), and masking the original data with this resulting mask will return the subject (Figure @ref(fig:ss)).

 Note, care must be taken whenever a masking procedure is used as one standard way is to set values outside an area of interest to \(0\).
 With